-Erectile dysfunction is when a man can’t get an erection to have sex or can’t keep an erection long enough to finish having sex.
-(It used to be called impotence).
-Erectile dysfunction can occur at any age, but it is more common in men older than 75 years of age.
+Erectile dysfunction (ED) is when a man cannot get or keep an erection.
+The condition prevents the man from having sex or finishing sex.
+This condition used to be called impotence.
+ED can occur at any age, but it is more common in men older than 75 years of age.

-Erectile dysfunction doesn’t have to be a part of getting older.
-It’s true that as you get older, you may need more stimulation (such as stroking and touching) to get an erection.
-You might also need more time between erections.
-But older men should still be able to get an erection and enjoy sex.
+ED doesn’t have to be a part of getting older.
+As a man ages, he may need more stimulation (stroking and touching) to get an erection.
+He might also need more time between erections.
+Older men should still be able to get an erection and enjoy sex.

 What causes erectile dysfunction?

 - Diabetes (high blood sugar).

 - Some prescription medicines.
 This includes antidepressants, pain medicine, and high blood pressure medicine.

 - Hypogonadism (a condition that leads to low levels of the male hormone, testosterone).